rruisong/pytorch_federated_learning/README.md

 ## Federated Dataset Preprocessing

 This preprocessing aims to divide the entire datasets into a dedicated number of clients with respect to federated settings.

-Depending on the value of C_k (the number of classes in each local dataset), the entire dataset are split into Non-IID datasets in terms of label distribution skew.
+Depending on the the number of classes in each local dataset, the entire dataset are split into Non-IID datasets in terms of label distribution skew.

 ## Execute the Federated Learning Baselines